 Creating a Budget

 What is the most effective way to spend less and save more?
-Creating and using a budget is the best tool to manage your expenses.
+Using a budget is the best tool to manage your spending.

 How do you create a budget?